jmackay/angular2-demoproject-aspnetcore/README.md

 >*TIP: You can enable auto generation of these by using Web Essentials Typescript Generation by right-clicking on the `Models/*.cs files` and selecting `Web Essentials -> Create Typescript Intelisense File`*

+Restore Packages / Set DNX to use latest

+    Using PowerShell under Angular2Demo.Web folder:

+    dnvm install latest -r clr -arch x64

+    dnu restore

+    tsc

+Open Solution file in Visual Studio 2015 and build

+or

-Open Solution file in Visual Studio 2015 and build, or Open in VS Code and make sure all typescript files create their js files and map by running tsc.
+Open in VS Code and make sure all typescript files create their js files and map by running tsc.

 ### Option 1 - MSSQL Database Configuration - READ / WRITE access, full application!